gtech-mulearn/IEEE-LAUNCHPAD/profiles/anjalinandanavp-2@mulearn.md

 #### Networking:

--Through active engagement in professional organizations such as IEEE, I've built a strong network of peers, mentors, and industry experts, enhancing my communication skills and knowledge sharing.
+- Through active engagement in professional organizations such as IEEE, I've built a strong network of peers, mentors, and industry experts, enhancing my communication skills and knowledge sharing.
 Regularly participating in events and conferences enables me to contribute insights, connect with like-minded professionals, and stay abreast of cutting-edge developments in technology.

--I aim to extend my impact by fostering online discussions across forums and social media platforms, leveraging these channels to connect with diverse communities and share valuable expertise.
+- I aim to extend my impact by fostering online discussions across forums and social media platforms, leveraging these channels to connect with diverse communities and share valuable expertise.
 Additionally, I will organize and lead workshops and presentations to mentor others, promote collaborative learning, and drive awareness of emerging trends in technology.

 #### Career Plan: